mossicrue/rancher-bible/rancher-certs-lv1/week2/02-rancher-k8s/01-install-rancher.md

 This load balancer will be dedicated to the Rancher server cluster, which will appear inside of Rancher as the “local” cluster.
 Workloads other than Rancher should never run on the “local” cluster, so each downstream Kubernetes cluster that Rancher manages will need its own load balancer.
 After the load balancer has been deployed, configure DNS to point your chosen hostname to the addresses or hostnames of the load balancer, according to the instructions for your chosen architecture.

+**NOTE**: For a single node cluster is not necessary to install a load balancer.

 ### Alternate Options For Cloud Native Environments
 If the cluster is located on premises or in an environment where you can dynamically attach multiple IP addresses to a node, you can look at [MetalLB](https://metallb.org/) as an option.